les2feup/geo-clustering/README.md

 ## Notebooks

--   `01_Educational_Hubs.ipynb`: A basic application that uses K-Means and DBSCAN clustering to characterize the spatial distribution of educational institutions in Porto, Portugal.
+-   [`01_Educational_Hubs.ipynb`](01_Educational_Hubs.ipynb): A basic application that uses K-Means and DBSCAN clustering to characterize the spatial distribution of educational institutions in Porto, Portugal.

+-   [`02_Wildfire_Hotspots_in_Portugal.ipynb`](02_Wildfire_Hotspots_in_Portugal.ipynb): An advanced application that employs HDBSCAN clustering to identify and analyze wildfire hotspots across Portugal.

 ## Quick Start